428937/Trigonometric_Ceva/README.md

 ## About

-**Trigonometric Ceva** is a Python implementation that solves for the unknown angle in the trigonometric form of Ceva's Theorem.
+**"Trigonometric_Ceva"** is a Python implementation that solves for the unknown angle in the trigonometric form of Ceva's Theorem.
 It helps determine the angle required for the concurrency of three cevians in a triangle using numerical methods.

 ## Features